MicrosoftDocs/entra-docs/docs/identity/conditional-access/policy-all-users-security-info-registration.md

       1. Include **Any location**.
       1. Exclude **All trusted locations**.
 1. Under **Access controls** > **Grant**, select **Grant access**.
-   1. Select **Require authentication strength**, then select the built-in or custom authentication strength from the list.
+   1. Select **Require authentication strength**, then select the appropriate built-in or custom authentication strength from the list.
    1. Select **Select**.
 1. Confirm your settings and set **Enable policy** to **Report-only**.
 1. Select **Create** to create to enable your policy.